carlosbaraza/unicorn-contributor/README.md

   -f, --from [date]                    Date to start contributing [20160101] -t, --to [date]                      Date to stop contributing [20190101] -c, --contributions [contributions]  How many contributions make you the best Engineer at your company?
-[3000] -v, --verbose                        Show git commands being executed, etc.
+[3000] -f, --force                          Commit to this repository, even if it is not empty -v, --verbose                        Show git commands being executed, etc.
   -h, --help                           output usage information
 ```